Don Sutton: Broadcasting career

 Sutton started his broadcasting career in 1989, splitting duties between Dodgers cable telecasts on Z Channel and Atlanta Braves telecasts on TBS.

 The following year, he became a full-time commentator for the Braves.
 In 2002, Sutton was diagnosed with kidney cancer resulting in the removal of his left kidney.
+In addition, part of his lung was removed in 2003.
 While undergoing cancer treatment, he continued his broadcasting career.
 He left TBS after the 2006 season, mainly because the network would broadcast fewer games in 2007 and had to cut back on the number of broadcasters.

 Sutton was a color commentator for the Washington Nationals on the MASN network during the 2007 and 2008 seasons.
 After the end of the 2008 season, Sutton still had two years left on his contract with the Nationals, but when an Atlanta Braves radio job opened up, he negotiated his release on January 27, 2009, in order to return to Atlanta, where he had many ties.
 His most recent broadcast partner was Jim Powell, who joined the Braves Radio Network in 2009.
 Sutton missed the 2019 season due to a broken femur.
+He was unable to return to his broadcast career before his death.